Alex-Inems/chefwars/README.md

 ## Environment Variables

-To configure the project, create a `.env.local` file in the root of your project and add the following:
+To configure the project, create a `.env.local` filee in the root of your project and add the following:

 ```bash
 NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY=your-stripe-publishable-key